MasatoMakino/electron-ts-playground/README.md

 # electron-ts-playground
-A playground for electron and typescript.
+A playground for Electron and TypeScript.